Call to order: 01352 757777

 It’s crucial to ensure that even with a low-HC diet, your horse still receives essential nutrients like vitamins, minerals, essential fatty acids, protein, and fibre.
 Beet pulp can absorb 4 times its dry weight in water, which results in a high-volume but low-calorie meal and a good way to get extra water and supplements into the horse.

-Using as a hay replacer?
+Using it as a hay replacer?

-Beet Pulp is a good choice for horses of all ages and needs being a versatile feed option.
+Beet Pulp is a good choice for horses of all ages and needs, being a versatile feed option.
 When hay supply is limited or of low quality, beet pulp can replace up to 45% of the forage in a horse’s diet.

-The horse’s stomach can handle dry beet pulp, debunking the myth that it requires soaking to prevent complications.
-This replacement supports the horse’s energy requirements while maintaining digestive health, as beet pulp provides fibre that encourages healthy hindgut function.
+For amounts, refer to this article on feeding old horses whose worn teeth mean that hay must be replaced.
 Unmolassed beet pulp is highly palatable and can meet the caloric needs of old horses, particularly those unable to consume enough hay or pasture.
 For older horses with dental issues who may quid (drop chewed feed), soaked beet pulp mash is easy to eat and can help them maintain a healthy body condition.

 Choosing the Right Beet Pulp Product